 The main topics of discussion were:

-PFA have recently submited a submission to the Department of Climate Change and Energy Efficiency (DCCEE) regarding tax breaks for green buildings.
+PFA made a submission to the Department of Climate Change and Energy Efficiency (DCCEE) regarding tax breaks for green buildings.

 The CBD website gives the latest information from the Government about the Commercial Building Disclosure program.